Tabitha's IFComp 2025

 Fable by Sophia Zhao

 I love a low-stakes, character-focused fantasy story, especially when it’s queer.
 This one is a story of queer longing, and what the PC is willing to do to see (some form of) that longing fulfilled.
-There are layers to it, and it and takes some surprising turns.
+There are layers to it, and it takes some surprising turns.
 After finishing I backed up a bit to see some of the other possible endings (I’ve found three so far, but there may be more).

 Clickbait by Reilly Olson